jasonbayton/11ty/_src/blog/2024/03/play-auto-install.md

 </workspace>
 ```

-As you can see in the above, the two configs - outside of defining the apps themselves, are `installByDefault` and `requiredPreload`.
+As you can see in the above, the two configs - beyond defining the apps themselves - are `installByDefault` and `requiredPreload`.

 `installByDefault` is as it sounds, the application will be pulled down to the device automatically, and allows no user customisation.
 `requiredPreload` if `false` allows the user to uncheck it, `true` marks it mandatory.